Find out what the role is all about and what skills you need to thrive.

 Graduates of Herzing Ottawa Computer Networking Technology program have been hired by:

-Herzing’s Computer Networking Technology program teaches hardware and software installation, troubleshooting techniques, network security, wireless networking, and network administration.
+Herzing’s Computer Networking Technology program teaches hardware and software installation, troubleshooting techniques, network security, and network administration.

 Click to see a detailed description of courses.